 In saying that definitely forgo those expensive kits marketed to travellers who don’t know better.
 You can easily put together a kit with just the important things and buy the rest as needed.

-If I could only choose one thing to pack in our travel first-aid kit it would be Travelen!
+If I could only choose one thing to pack in our travel first-aid kit it would be Travelan!
 Although not the most fun topic to talk about chances are, if you’ve been to Asia before, you would have experienced the dreaded traveller’s diarrhoea!

 This horrible inconvenience is the most common travel-related illness, in fact, it is estimated that 20 million travellers will get travellers diarrhoea each year!
-Even if you are super careful and steer clear of street food, local water and use all the hand sanitizer, those nasty bacterias have a way of getting into your immune system and wreaking havoc!
+Even if you are super careful and steer clear of street food, local water and use all the hand sanitizer, those nasty bacteria have a way of getting into your immune system and wreaking havoc!

-Most people pack those over the counter drugs that you take once you have the diarrhoea in hope to help relieve some of the soul-sucking symptoms, but Travelan actually prevents diarrhoea from occurring in the first place.
+Most people pack those over the counter drugs that you take once you have the diarrhoea in hopes to help relieve some of the soul-sucking symptoms, but Travelan actually prevents diarrhoea from occurring in the first place.
 YES PLEASE!

-It’s an ongoing joke in my house that I think you can fix anything with savlon.
-I am yet to convince my partner who still rolls his eyes at me whenever he comes to me with a ‘medical problem’ and I say just put some savlon on it.
+It’s an ongoing joke in my house that I think you can fix anything with Savlon.
+I am yet to convince my partner who still rolls his eyes at me whenever he comes to me with a ‘medical problem’ and I say just put some Savlon on it.